learningearnings/Mayhem/README.md

 Then when you change files, tests will run.

+### Binary Dependencies
+Below are a list of binary dependencies that the project uses:

+#### wkhtmltopdf
+Install via instructions [here](https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF).
+We have to install 0.9.9 because of a bug in 0.11.0.rc1.

+If you want to try it out, you'll have to run the app with unicorn and multiple workers.
+There's a config already set up, just do this:

+    unicorn_rails -c config/unicorn.conf # (from rails_root)

+Then visit [this page](http://localhost:8080/pages/pdf.pdf) in the browser.

 ### Project Gems

 Below are a list of 'important' gems that the project is utilizing: